-Then progress virtually stopped.
+Like these steps towards addressing systemic issues, the groundbreaking achievements of Bowman, Strains Jr., Lee, Coram and others were a starting point for a longer push for change, but progress remained slow and incremental.
 In 1968, Slemmons reported that "there are still only five Negro members of clubs located on ten public courses in the Twin Cities."
 Black golfers were undaunted, continuing to push for acceptance in clubs and tournaments.
-In 1973, TCGC member Bob Shelton was the first Black golfer to win the Como Invitational tournament, which drew more than three hundred golfers.
-106
+In 1973, TCGC member Bob Shelton was